sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/03 SSH Hardening.md

 PermitRootLogin no

 # Disable password based authentication
-# Make sure there are public keys that can access the node first.
+# Make sure there are public keys that can access the node first
 PasswordAuthentication no

 # exit and save then reload sshd